pentandra/lifepreserver/content/blog/what-is-genealogy/index.markdown

 prolific, unsubstantiated family trees that seem to grow on everyone's wall.
-Well, technologically speaking, I think the ladder is on the wrong wall, and engineers at FamilySearch, Ancestry.com, and other wonderful companies have taken this paradigm as far as it can go, but it is not solving the problems that so desperately need to be solved.
+Well, technologically speaking, I think the ladder is on the wrong wall, and engineers at FamilySearch, Ancestry.com, and other wonderful companies have taken this paradigm very far, but it is not solving the problems that so desperately need to be solved.
 I think it's time for a fresh look at the thing we call genealogy.

 <!--MORE-->